-- (a) an individual who is entitled to a vested interest in more than 25% of the capital of the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not; - (b) the settlor of the trust; - (c) a protector or enforcer of the trust; or - (d) an individual who has ultimate control over the trust. - 4.
-Reasonable measures to verify the existence, legal form and parties to a trust, having regard to the ML/TF risks, may include: - (a) reviewing and retaining a copy of the trust instrument; - (b) by reference to an appropriate register in the relevant country of establishment; - (c) a written confirmation from a trustee acting in a professional capacity; or - (d) a written confirmation from a lawyer who has reviewed the relevant instrument. - 5.
+- (a) a beneficiary or a class of beneficiaries of the trust entitled to a vested interest in the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not; - (b) the settlor of the trust; - (c) the trustee of the trust; - (d) a protector or enforcer of the trust; or - (e) an individual who has ultimate control over the trust. - 4.
+Reasonable measures to verify the existence, legal form and parties to a trust, having regard to the ML/TF risks, may include: - (a) reviewing and retaining a copy of the trust instrument; - (b) by reference to an appropriate register in the relevant country of establishment; - (c) a written confirmation from a trustee acting in a professional capacity60; or - (d) a written confirmation from a lawyer who has reviewed the relevant instrument. - 5.
 For the avoidance of doubt, reasonable measures are still required to be taken to verify the actual identity of the individual parties (i.e. trustee, settlor, protector, beneficiary, etc.). - 6.
 Where only a class of beneficiaries is available for identification, the licensee should ascertain and name the scope of the class (e.g. children of a named individual).

-&lt;sup>50 "A trustee acting in a professional capacity" means a trustee who acts in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of a trust (or a particular aspect of the administration or management of a trust).
+60 "A trustee acting in a professional capacity" means a trustee who acts in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of a trust (or a particular aspect of the administration or management of a trust).

-GLOSSARY OF KEY TERMS AND ABBREVIATIONS

-Terms / abbreviations Meaning

-AMLO Anti-Money Laundering and Counter-Terrorist Financing Ordinance,

-Cap.
-615

-AML/CTF Anti-money laundering and counter-terrorist financing

-AML/CTF systems The policies, procedures and controls developed and implemented by

-a licensee for AML/CTF purposes.

-CDD Customer due diligence

-СО Compliance officer

-CR Companies Registry

-DTROPO Drug Trafficking (Recovery of Proceeds) Ordinance, Cap.
-405

-EDD Enhanced customer due diligence

-FATF Financial Action Task Force

-Individual Individual means a natural person, other than a deceased natural

-person.

-JFIU Joint Financial Intelligence Unit

-licensee Holder of a valid licence granted by the Registrar for carrying on

-business as a money lender in Hong Kong.

-MLRO Money laundering reporting officer

-ML/TF Money laundering and/or terrorist financing

-OSCO Organized and Serious Crimes Ordinance, Cap.
-455

-PEP(s) Politically exposed person(s)

-RA(s) The Registrar and the relevant authorities specified in the AMLO,

-and:

-(a) in relation to an authorized institution or stored value facility

-licensee, means the Monetary Authority;

-(b) in relation to a licensed corporation, means the Securities and

-Futures Commission;

-(c) in relation to an authorized insurer, appointed insurance agent or

-authorized insurance broker, means the Insurance Authority;

-(d) in relation to a licensed money service operator or the Postmaster

-General of Hong Kong, means the Commissioner of Customs and

-Excise and a delegate of the Commissioner;

-(e) in relation to a TCSP licensee, means the Registrar of Companies;

-and

-(f) in relation to a licensee, means the Registrar of Money Lenders.
+GLOSSARY OF KEY TERMS AND ABBREVIATIONS Terms / abbreviations Meaning AMLO Anti-Money Laundering and Counter-Terrorist Financing Ordinance, Cap.
+615 AML/CTF Anti-money laundering and counter-terrorist financing AML/CTF systems The policies, procedures and controls developed and implemented by a licensee for AML/CTF purposes.
+CDD Customer due diligence СО Compliance officer Corporation A company as defined by section 2(1) of the Companies Ordinance, Cap.
+622 or other body corporate incorporated either in Hong Kong or elsewhere 61 .
+CR Companies Registry DTROPO Drug Trafficking (Recovery of Proceeds) Ordinance, Cap.
+405 EDD Enhanced customer due diligence FATF Financial Action Task Force Individual Individual means a natural person, other than a deceased natural person.
+JFIU Joint Financial Intelligence Unit licensee Holder of a valid licence granted or renewed by the licensing court for carrying on business as a money lender in Hong Kong.
+MLRO Money laundering reporting officer ML/TF Money laundering and/or terrorist financing OSCO Organized and Serious Crimes Ordinance, Cap.
+455 PEP(s) Politically exposed person(s) PF Financing of proliferation of weapons of mass destruction RA(s) The Registrar and the relevant authorities specified in the AMLO, and: (a) in relation to an authorized institution or stored value facility licensee, means the Monetary Authority; (b) in relation to a licensed corporation, means the Securities and Futures Commission; (c) in relation to an authorized insurer, a licensed individual insurance agent, a licensed insurance agency or a licensed